 With »Panorama«, Grcic enters new territory.
 Never before has he so fundamentally reflected on his own work and so thoroughly disclosed his own understanding of design in general.
 The exhibition is based on an extensive analysis of current technological shifts, innovations and upheavals in contemporary design.
 It was developed over three years of close collaboration between Grcic, the Vitra Design Museum and Z33 – House for contemporary art in Hasselt, Belgium.
 The result is a striking presentation of narrative and visual intensity, situated on the cusp between present and future, reality and fiction.

 The exhibition is accompanied by a 320-page catalogue that comprises a catalogue raisonné of Grcic’s work as well as essays by such authors as Richard Sennett, Peter Sloterdijk, Paola Antonelli, Mario Carpo and others.

 In conjunction with the exhibition, Vitra Design Museum will organize a wide-ranging event programme.

 »Konstantin Grcic – Panorama« is an exhibition of the Vitra Design Museum and Z33 – House for contemporary art, Hasselt (Belgium).
 W.I.R.E. – Web for Interdisciplinary Research & Expertise was a major scientific collaborator.
-The exhibition will be shown at Z33 from 01.02. to 24.05.2015.
+The exhibition will be shown at Z33 from 08.02. to 24.05.2015.
+The opening will be on 07.02.2015.
 Further exhibition venues will be announced in due course.